TruthChain (TRUTH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TruthChain Historical Price

-According to the latest data gathered on TruthChain live price page, the current price of TruthChain is 0USD.
-The circulating supply of TruthChain(TRUTH) is 999.81M TRUTH , giving it a market capitalization of $775.18K.
+According to the latest data gathered on TruthChain live price page, the current price of TruthChain is 0.00131165USD.
+The circulating supply of TruthChain(TRUTH) is 999.81M TRUTH , giving it a market capitalization of $1.32M.

 The TruthChain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TRUTH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.